 The Merchant Taylors’ Company is a membership organisation which supplies the charity trustees for the Merchant Taylors’ Foundation.
 The Foundation’s money comes from the members of the Company, either present members donating now, or in the form of donations from members over many centuries which have been invested.

 You can find out more about the Company from our home page.

 Unfortunately, not at the moment.
 The Foundation is considering the legal and other issues in funding non-charities to tackle disadvantage.
-We will update this page when there is a conclusion, but it’s likely that will not be until January 2022 at the earliest.
+We will update this page when there is a conclusion, but it’s likely that will not be until the end of 2024 at the earliest.